 The design incorporated augured piled foundations penetrating the ground over 17m in depth and included construction within 3m adjacent to the District line, where a large venting shaft of traditional brick construction penetrated the surface braced with large steel members.

 I was appointed for the school as building owners surveyor; and, in accordance with section 6(1) of the Act, notice was served on one of the adjoining owners, Transport For London.

 As part of agreeing the Party Wall Award with the adjoining owner's surveyor, and in order to protect the interest of both parties, a Schedule of Condition was undertaken of the adjacent London Underground line prior to works commencing.
 In this instance, however, it was no normal schedule of condition...

 Due to the operational restrictions of the London Underground, we were required to undertake the inspection during night hours when the rolling stock was no longer rattling up and down the tracks and the city was fast asleep recharging for the next day.

-Dressed in full reflective orange personal protective equipment, we walked down the torch lit tracks from Sloane Square Station, navigating our way on foot, escorted by our Transport For London representative and their appointed surveyor along the granite-lined metal tracks until we reached the open shaft adjacent to our appointing owner's site.
+Dressed in full reflective orange personal protective equipment, we walked down the torch-lit tracks from Sloane Square Station, navigating our way on foot, escorted by our Transport For London representative and their appointed surveyor along the granite-lined metal tracks until we reached the open shaft adjacent to our appointing owner's site.

-The next hours were spent carefully recording the existing condition of the grand traditional soot-stained Victorian brickwork walls and buttresses forming the 12m high structure or the London Underground that lines the adjacent school site.
+The next hours were spent carefully recording the existing condition of the grand traditional soot-stained Victorian brickwork walls and buttresses forming the 12m high structure of the London Underground that lines the adjacent school site.

 By meticulously photographing and recording the condition of each brickwork bay and towering piers (chalked with corresponding numbers for identification purposes), The Schedule of Condition could be referred to upon completion to assess whether any damage occurred as part of the notifiable works.